Detailed guide: DBS checks: guidance for employers

 The person being given a DBS check (the applicant), employers and Responsible Organisations can track the progress of basic checks by using the DBS online account tracking service.
-They will need the application reference number, applicants surname and date of birth.
+They do not need to create an account however they will need the application reference number, applicant’s surname and date of birth.

 Collection: DBS Newsletters